Center InformationBrittany Depp, MA, CCRP

 The Washington University Clinical Research Unit (CRU) is an on-campus comprehensive support center for observational/extended stay and outpatient adult research.
 The CRU provides observational and extended stay research space, research nursing, and core laboratory services.

 Study patients are drawn largely from the clinical activities of Washington University Medical Center.
-Washington University operates the nation's third largest academic clinical practice group, called Washington University Physicians, and made up of 976 physicians in more than 50 specialties and subspecialties.
-Washington University Physicians provide comprehensive care at more than 35 clinical office sites throughout the St. Louis area.
+Washington University operates the nation's third largest academic clinical practice group, Washington University Physicians.
+The group is made up of 976 physicians in more than 50 specialties and subspecialties.
+Washington University physicians provide comprehensive care at more than 35 clinical office sites throughout the St. Louis area.

 Washington University Physicians Clinical Activities, FY 2008:

-Washington University draws patients from a nine-state Midwestern area and beyond.
-Its patient pool covers urban, suburban and rural areas and represents a full range of ages and ethnic and socioeconomic parameters.
+Washington University’s patient pool covers urban, suburban and rural areas and represents a full range of ages and ethnic and socioeconomic parameters.
 Within the city of St. Louis, 52 percent of the population is African-American; in the region as a whole, 24 percent of the population is considered diverse.
-St. Louis gains diversity as a major national center for refugee placement; with nearly 85,000 refugees, St. Louis city is second in the nation for the density of new arrivals to native born.
+St. Louis gains diversity as a major national center for refugee placement.
+With nearly 85,000 refugees, St. Louis city is second in the nation for the density of new arrivals to native born.
 To serve patients and their families, Barnes-Jewish Hospital’s Refugee Health and Interpreter Services offers a team of nearly 30 interpreters who provide services through at least 32,000 encounters each year in more than 60 languages.

 Hospitals and Affiliates